tailup7/CavityFlow/README.md

 ### Comment
 In this program, 1st order Euler explicit method is employed about time to make it easier to code. <br>
 Therefore, the program can analyze only flows with very low Reynolds numbers.
 If U is set a little higher or the number of grids is increased, the calculation diverges. <br>
-So, the program will be modified to Euler implicit solution.
+So, the program will be modified to Euler implicit method.
 Also, it will be added code of particle tracking to make the flow field more easily visualized .